jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_set_formula_result_default.rs - Demonstrates manually
   setting the default result for all non-calculated formulas in a worksheet.

+* doc_worksheet_set_freeze_panes.rs - Demonstrates setting the worksheet
+  panes.

+* doc_worksheet_set_freeze_panes_top_cell.rs - Demonstrates setting the
+  worksheet panes and also setting the topmost visible cell in the scrolled area.

 * doc_worksheet_set_header.rs - Demonstrates setting the worksheet header.